WilliamQLiu/williamqliu.github.io/_posts/2017-07-26-aws-redshift-and-athena.md

 ---
 layout: post
-title: AWS Redshift
+title: AWS Redshift and AWS Athena
 ---

 # {{ page.title }}

-## Summary
+# Summary

+AWS Redshift vs AWS Athena

+**AWS Redshift Spectrum** allows you to run SQL queries against unstructured data in AWS S3.
+You can use open data formats like CSV, TSV, Parquet, Sequence, and RCFile.
 AWS Redshift is Amazon's data warehouse solution.
 Most databases store data in **rows**, but Redshift is a **column** datastore.

-**AWS Redshift Spectrum** allows you to run SQL queries against unstructured data in AWS S3.
-You can use open data formats like CSV, TSV, Parquet, Sequence, and RCFile.

 **AWS Athena** is an interactive query service that makes it easy to analyze data in S3 using standard SQL.
 You don't need to setup a server.
 Simply point to an S3, define the schema, and start querying using standard SQL.
 Athena is more for very simple reporting.
+Athena also supports CSV, JSON, Gzip files, and columnar formats like Apache Parquet

+__Presto__ - a distributed SQL query engine for big data

 ## Row vs Columns